BorisNaydenov/Predicting-the-Stock-Market/README.md

 3. I focus on descriptive statistics and building a regression model.
 4. Pleasure creating charts and discovering a mistake in a book.
 5. Tool used for Data preparation was Excel.
 Eviews (econometric software similar to Stata or SPSS) for statistical analysis
+6. Results show that there is predicting power following the model, but it should be used with caution and under consideration of economic circumstances.

 You can download the entire work [Here](https://www.researchgate.net/publication/360546616_Price-earnings_ratio_and_interest_rates).